global-container-format/gcf-spec/README.md

 Type Info              | *          | Resource-type-specific info

 The `Type` field is an enumeration specifying the type of resource this descriptor refers to.
 The `Format` field is an enumeration with the same values and meanings as [`VkFormat`](https://registry.khronos.org/vulkan/specs/1.2-extensions/html/chap47.html#VkFormat) specifying the format of the data.
-Valid values for this field depend on the resource type and are informative only.
+Valid values for this field depend on the resource type and are informational only.
+Conforming implementations are not required to support all formats and an unknown format value should not generate an error.
 `Size` specifies the size, in bytes, of the compressed content data following the descriptor, without taking in account any padding.
 `Supercompression Scheme` defines a compression scheme used within the resource to compress the content data.
 What part of the content data is compressed, depends on the resource type.
-`Type Info` is an 16 bytes long structure whose meaning and format depend on the resource type.
+`Type Info` is a 16 bytes long extension structure whose meaning and format depend on the resource type.

 *Any unused bit of `Type Info` must be set to 0*.

 Resource descriptor structures must be aligned on a 64 bits boundary.
 Padding must be added **after** the resource content data to ensure the next resource descriptor is properly aligned, unless the `Unpadded` flag is enabled.
-In this latter case, no padding must be placed between the resource content data and the next resource descriptor header.
+In this case, no padding must be placed between the resource content data and the next resource descriptor header.
 In any case the last resource does not require any padding.

 ![Resource Descriptor](images/resource-descriptor.svg)